 # rio install

-To make sure the Rio service mesh pods are up and running, run:
+To make sure the Rio service mesh pods are up and running, run the following:

 # kubectl get po -n rio-system